 NAVFAC PAC completed focused sea turtle surveys of Pearl Harbor in 2020 (NAVFAC PAC, 2020f).
-The survey provided valuable information about the distribution and habitat of green sea turtle within Pearl Harbor that will assist in the protection and conservation of sea turtles within Pearl Harbor.
+The survey provided valuable information about the distribution and habitat of green sea turtles within Pearl Harbor that will assist in the protection and conservation of sea turtles within Pearl Harbor.

-NRH maintains an SOP with regard to sea turtle observations (see Turtle Monitoring SOP and BMPs for Sea Turtle Basking and Nesting Habitat, Appendix J-11).
+NRH maintains an SOP with regard to sea turtle observations (see Turtle Monitoring SOP and BMPs for Sea Turtle Basking and Nesting Habitat, Appendix I-15).
 This SOP instructs the DON personnel in how to respond to situations involving ESA-protected sea turtles.
 In an order to protect sea turtles from propeller strikes, JBPHH has installed prop guards on all small boats under Naval Station's control (security and facility response team vessels).
+Managing and protecting in-water sea turtles within the NDSA includes protecting them from entanglement in fishing gear (via the enforcement of fishing instructions), vessel strikes (via the enforcement of speed limits), and other threats (Appendix I-10 and I-15).

 The DON continues to promote awareness among the DON personnel of ESA-protected and other protected species through ongoing educational efforts, community service programs, and brochures.
-Table 8-8 lists several planned projects that would benefit the sea turtles including sea turtle presence/absence surveys, sea turtle standing data, conservation enforcement education for security, and marine species assessment monitoring.
+Table 8-8 lists several planned projects that would benefit the sea turtles including sea turtle presence/absence surveys, sea turtle stranding data, conservation enforcement education for security, and marine species assessment monitoring.